Victor-Palha/AshChat/docs/chat_connection.md

 - `chat_id` - The id of the chat room that the message was sent to.

 ##### Receiving Messages
-To receive messages in the chat room, the client will receive a `receive_message` event from the server channel with the following informations:
+To receive messages in the chat room, the client will receive a `receive_message` event from the server channel with the following information:
 - `chat_id` - The id of the chat room that the message was sent to.
 - `content` - The content of the message.
 - `sender_id` - The id of the user that sent the message.

 #### Notification Channel
 To connect to the notification channel, the client must join the `notification:*` channel.
 This channel is used to receive notifications about new messages in chat rooms that the user is participating in.
 Every time a new message is sent in a chat room that the user is participating in, the client will receive a `new_notification` event from the server channel if the user is not in the chat room.
-This event will contain the following informations:
+This event will contain the following information:
 - `chat_id` - The id of the chat room that the message was sent to.
 - `sender_id` - The id of the user that sent the message.
 - `content` - The content of the message.